 Attend the court hearing

-The court hearing is your opportunity to put forward your case.
-There is more chance of you keeping your home if you go.
-The court will listen to you and take account of any evidence you provide.
+You have a better chance of keeping your home if you go to the court hearing.
+The court will listen to what you have to say and take account of any evidence you provide.

 You can attend the hearing even if you didn't send a defence form to the court.